 What if the Films, all theshows and cartoon weren't alternate universes but actually other timelines Kronika has created but erased them when they are no longer of use to her?

 While recruiting Kano and the Black Dragon to repair Sektor, Geras reveals Kronika's wish to build her own Mecha-Mooks based on Sektor, asking them if they can find a way to replicate Sektor's body "hundreds of times; thousands".
-By the last act of the game, the custom cyber-ninjas as at least as numerous as the Netherrealm's demon army.
-The question is, where did they get the brains for that many cyborg bodies?
+By the last act of the game, the custom cyber-ninjas are at least as numerous as the Netherrealm's demon army.
+The question is, where did they got the brains for that many cyborg bodies?

 Kollector's default outro has him kidnap the defeated enemy.
 Considering that he has some very dark plans for them he says upfront, saying that Cassie would make a good Breeding Slave for one, they would probably want a quick death.

-D'vorah's dialogue to the Kollector indicates that she found Ferra/Torr dead.
+D'Vorah's dialogue to the Kollector indicates that she found Ferra/Torr dead.
 There is a possible explanation for this: Remember their ending from Mortal Kombat X where Ferra has to abandon Torr to undergo her species' version of puberty by wandering the Outworld Wastelands for three years?
-Either she didn't survive her metamorphosis, or, with the Tarkatans returning due to Kronika's meddling and Torr not being there to protect her, she was killed by them, presumably out of revenge for killing and eating Tarkatans as shown in the comic.
+Either she didn't survive her metamorphosis, or, with the Tarkatans returning due to Kronika's meddling and Torr not being there to protect her, she was killed by them, presumably out of revenge for killing and eating Tarkatans as shown in the MKX comic.

 Reptile and Ermac are notably absent from story mode.
 This is disturbing for a few reasons...